tribecamp/eslint/README.md

 ## Installation

 There are four packages available.
-Each of them can be installed with `yarn install @tribecamp/...`.
+Each of them can be installed with `yarn add --dev @tribecamp/eslint-config-<name>`.
+The following packages can be installed:

 ```txt
 @tribecamp/eslint-config-base